SheryllD/Project_SQL_Database/readme.md

 - Sheryll

 **Project Description:**
-A brief overview goes here explaining the purpose of the project and the problem it aims to solve.
+A brief overview goes here explaining the purpose of our project and the problem it aims to solve.

 **Branches Created:**
-- List of Git branches or structure if relevant
+- List of Git branches or structure if this is relevant

 ---